Changeri (Oxalis corniculata) - Changeri Properties, Uses, Benefits & Dosage

-Changeri (Oxalis corniculata) is herbaceous and perennial herb with primary slender roots.
+Changeri Plant Latin name Oxalis corniculata is a herbaceous and perennial herb with primary slender roots.
 Changeri is low growing creeping weed often found in gardens, waste lands, and hedges and roadsides.
-Branches of this plant lie on the ground and start rooting to form new plant.
+Branches of Changeri plant lie on the ground and start rooting to form new plant.
 This plant grows up to height of 30cm with erect and creeping branches; stem is narrow and creeping, about 40cm in length.
-Roots of this plant are branched and fibrous covered with small hairs.
+Roots of this Oxalis corniculata plant are branched and fibrous covered with small hairs.
 It contains three heart shaped leaflets that are joined to a long petiole.
 Leaves are about 4-12mm long and 10-20mm broad.
 Yellow flowers of the plant grow in cluster of 1-6 petals that are about 10-20mm long.
 Fruits are 1-2cm long and are cylindrical capsules.
 Seeds are rough, egg shaped, flattened and dark red in color.
 Flowering season of this plant is from July to December.

 Indian penny wood, creeping wood sorrel, creeping oxalis, sleeping beauty and procumbent yellow sorrel all are common names of oxalis corniculata.
 It is very effective herb used for treating stomach and liver problems in ayurvedic medicine system.
 Leaves of this plant are edible, with tangy taste just like taste of lemons.
 This herb is richest source of vitamin –C, B, potassium and oxalic acid.
 Flowers are sour in taste and rich in oxalic acid and potassium oxalate.
 Leaves of this plant are extremely astringent and bitter in taste.
 It has self-pollinating flowers that have capacity to grow fast in open grasslands.
 In Canada this plant is used as weed for glasshouses.